Miyuki Takahashi (volleyball)

 Miyuki Takahashi (高橋 みゆき Takahashi Miyuki, born 25 December 1978) is a Japanese volleyball player who plays for the NEC Red Rockets.

-Miyuki Takahashi also plays for the All-Japan women's volleyball team and participated at the 2004 and 2008 Summer Olympics.
+Takahashi also plays for the All-Japan women's volleyball team and participated at the 2004 and 2008 Summer Olympics.
 Her nickname is SHIN (心 Shin).

-She was the captain of the Japanese volleyball team during the Volleyball World Championship.
+Takahashi was the captain of the Japanese volleyball team during the 2002 FIVB World Championship.